infbase-learningsupport/infbase-learningsupport.github.io/index.md

 **Shortcut menu**: [Supported Courses](#supported-courses)---[Schedule](#schedule)---[Feedback](feedback.html)

-# What is InfBase
+# What is InfBase?

-InfBase is a drop-in helpdesk for year-1 and year-2 students to get lab support and additional tutoring support for their courses.
+InfBase is a drop-in helpdesk for first and second year students to get lab support and additional support for their courses.

 InfBase is run by students in higher years with of expertise and who offer 1-on-1 support and advice on core pre-honours courses in Informatics.
-In addition to supporting drop-in assistance, InfBase can be used as a place to work together with other students, with support from an InfBase tutor.
+In addition to supporting drop-in assistance, InfBase can be used as a place to work together with other students, with support from an InfBase demonstrator.
 Sessions will run in Appleton Tower 7.03 (7th floor).

 If you have suggestions and feedback for InfBase, please [let us know how we are doing](feedback.html).